Lezalith/RenPy-Discord-Presence/README.md

 There are two versions for every release:

 ## Project Version
 **Project Version** contains the whole code of this repository.
-It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [functions described below](https://github.com/Lezalith/RenPy_Discord_Presence#functions).
+It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [functions](https://github.com/Lezalith/RenPy_Discord_Presence#functions) and [screen actions](https://github.com/Lezalith/RenPy_Discord_Presence#screen-actions) described below.
 Simply launch the project and keep an eye on your Discord profile.

 All of the project's code is located in its **script.rpy** file.